ibm-cloud-docs/secrets-manager/assign-access.md

     3. In the **Resource** field, enter the ID that was assigned to your secret group by the {{site.data.keyword.secrets-manager_short}} service.
     4. Click **Next**.
 8. Choose a combination of [access roles](/docs/secrets-manager?topic=secrets-manager-iam) to assign.

-    If you want to grant the users or service IDs in your access group the ability to access your {{site.data.keyword.secrets-manager_short}} service instance from the Resource list in the {{site.data.keyword.cloud_notm}} console, be sure to assign the [**Viewer** platform role](/docs/secrets-manager?topic=secrets-manager-iam#iam-roles-actions).
 9. Review your selections and **Add**.
 10. Click **Assign**.

-You can't assign access to the `default` secret group.
-{: note}